Scott McCaig

-Scott C. McCaig, CC (born December 12,1965) is a Canadian Bishop of the Roman Catholic Church.
-He is currently Bishop of the Military Ordinariate of Canada.
+Scott Cal McCaig (born December 12, 1965) is a Canadian bishop of the Roman Catholic Church.
+He is currently bishop of the Military Ordinariate of Canada.
 Pope Francis appointed McCaig to this post on April 8, 2016.
 He served as General Superior of the Companions of the Cross from 2006 to 2016.

 Early life

-McCaig was born December 12,1965 in Duncan, British Columbia on Vancouver Island.
+McCaig was born December 12, 1965, in Duncan, British Columbia, on Vancouver Island.
 His parents grew up in Northwestern Ontario.
 He grew up in Kamloops, British Columbia.

 Conversion

 McCaig was baptised Presbyterian and grew up as a cultural Christian of the Presbyterian and Anglican denominations.
 His first experience in any church was a Catholic wedding.
 After high-school, McCaig spent a year skiing and hiking in Lake Louise, where he first began questioning his belief in the existence of God.

 While attending community college in Kamloops, as a history undergrad, he began dating a devout Catholic woman.
-She and her family, some of which were clergy, stirred McCaig's existensial questions.
+She and her family, some of which were clergy, stirred McCaig's existential questions.
 After she left for Europe, McCaig dropped several of his college courses to study the existence of God and the divinity of Jesus.
 C.S.
 Lewis' apologetic argument for the divinity of Jesus known as Lewis' trilemma shifted McCaig's interest.
-His study of the revelations of Fatima and Lourdes, and the lives of St. Faustina Kowalska, St. Padre Pio and St. Pope John Paul II affirmed his belief in the divinity of Jesus and the existence of God.
+His study of the revelations of Fatima and Lourdes, and the lives of Faustina Kowalska, Padre Pio and Pope John Paul II affirmed his belief in the divinity of Jesus and the existence of God.